pfekin/residual-coupling/README.md

 ---

-## Limitations
+## Notes and Extensions

-* Vocabulary alignment is approximate
+* Vocabulary alignment currently uses token clamping for heterogeneous model pairs.
+This can be extended to a learned soft alignment between embedding spaces.
-* Multi-bilateral scaling grows quadratically with number of models
+* Multi-bilateral connectivity scales with the number of model pairs.
+In practice, the star-bilateral topology provides most of the observed gains with lower parameter cost and simpler scaling.
-* Experiments limited to sub-billion parameter models
+* Experiments are run on models up to 774M parameters.
+The mechanism is architecture-agnostic and can be applied to larger models.
-* Cross-modal coupling not yet tested
+* Cross-modal coupling is a direct extension of the same mechanism and remains to be evaluated.

 ---